Configuring Word templates

 To add a new template

-2. Add the template an existing rule: in the rule settings window, select Custom template, then click Manage custom template and select the upload option.
+2. Add the template to a rule: in the rule settings window, select Custom template, then click Manage custom template and select the upload option.
 Note that is not necessary to upload a "final version" of the template: you will always be able to modify it later.